IVRPowers/blog/content/post/marketing/live-streaming-event-with-video-call-queueing.md

 Web Responsive design will allow to generate a video call interaction from a side button or inside the website.
 This video call can be popup or full screen according to your communication approach.

+> Live Streaming can be the perfect engaging virtual event for your brand.

 ##	Mobile Devices View

 ![Live Streaming & Video Call](/postimages/marketing/slides-2020-12.013.jpeg)

 We recommend a web responsive design for your landing page, both Live Streaming and Video Calling must run directly on most mobile screens without any app or plugin.

+> Scan-to-Video Call with QR code can help users to connect faster without app.

 #	Streamline your business communications.